JoinCalifornia: Election History for the State of California

 2022-Present: Member, Huntington Beach City Council

-2022-Present: Mayor, City of Huntington Beach
+2022-2023: Mayor, City of Huntington Beach

 • LEGISLATION: Author of SB 63 (2009), which abolished the California Integrated Waste Management Board.

-• NOTABLE NO VOTE (Expanded Local Pension Benefits): Strickland was one of 7 State Assemblymembers (and 14 legislators overall) who voted against AB 616 (2001) by Tom Calderon, which created allowed California cities, counties and special districts to offer retirement benefit factors up to 3% at age 60.
+• NOTABLE NO VOTE (Expanded Local Pension Benefits): Strickland was one of 7 State Assemblymembers (and 14 legislators overall) who voted against AB 616 (2001) by Tom Calderon, which allowed California cities, counties and special districts to offer retirement benefit factors up to 3% at age 60.
 These higher benefit factors led to severe unfunded pension liabilities in a number of cities a decade later.

 • Strickland was the youngest member of the Assembly in 1998 at age 28.